 Things are awkward.
 But, when being real, awkwardness conveys truth.
 I guess right now, I feel saturated with truth.

 I had some rounds of doubt and fear this week, but managed to re-center.
 We have been a blended family for nearly two decades.
 Blended families are not seamless.
-But, in the sum of all things, we connect.
+But, in the sum of all things, they connect.

 Ironically, in the realization of our impending separation, the seam disappeared.
 Tears flowed.
 Hurts were released.
 And it was evident that our children struggle.
 All of them.